Are emails case sensitive?

 Email addresses consist of two main parts: the local part and the domain part, each serving a unique role in identifying and routing messages.
 The local part appears before the "@" symbol, while the domain part comes after it.
 Let's start by exploring the local part.

 The local part typically represents the individual's username or mailbox name.
 It can include letters, numbers, and certain special characters.
-For example, in "john.doe@example.com," "john.doe" is the local part.
+For example, in "john.doe@example.com", "john.doe" is the local part.
 Interestingly, the local part can be case sensitive, meaning that "John.Doe@example.com" and "john.doe@example.com" might be treated as distinct addresses by some systems.

 Moving on to the domain part, it specifies the mail server responsible for handling the email.
 In our example, "example.com" is the domain part.
 While the local part may be case sensitive in some instances, the domain part, by convention, is not case sensitive.
 This means that "example.com" and "EXAMPLE.COM" are considered equivalent.